jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

                     sleep_time=sleep_time
                 )

   all tests are passing.
-Green is a beautiful color
+Green, green, green, green all the way

 I have a :ref:`function<functions>` that